andracs/bridging-sustainability/manuscript/2-Critical-thinking-and-systems-theory.md

 > **Figure 2.1**
 > While it seems easy to click and watch a cat video, it's only possible thanks to a complex and well-coordinated collaboration between many systems.

-When a user plays the video, he/she sets off a **chain reaction** and thus an interaction between the many **subsystems** that together make it possible to watch the video.
+When a user plays the video, he or she sets off a **chain reaction** and thus an interaction between the many **subsystems** that together make it possible to watch the video.
 As shown in Figure 2.1, a video connects to different **websites, APIs, algorithms, hardware systems, data centers, operating systems, energy systems, supply chains, organizations and individuals**.
 If a single subsystem was missing, you probably wouldn't be able to watch the video.

 At the same time, each viewing of the video has concrete and measurable consequences for the **environment, society and individuals**, such as: